tremho/MistLift/community/Introduction to the codebase.md

 the `src/lib` folder holds miscellaneous support functions, including the OpenAPI _Swagger_ page generation code.

-Not a part of the main repository, another project named "InverseY" provides an NPM package with functions that support activity at AWS and their Lambda function support.
+Not a part of the main repository, another project named `@tremho/inverse-y`provides an NPM package with functions that support activity at AWS and the Lambda function support.

+To contribute to that project, please see the [inverse-y project](https://github.com/tremho/inverse-y).
+If you plan to make changes there, please give a heads up to [Steve Ohmert](email://steve@ohmert.com) of your intentions.